-5.- On the Engineering Auditor.
+- 5.- On the Engineering Auditor.
 The Stewards of the Standard appoint independent Engineering Auditors.
-To allow for further impartiality, The Stewards of the Standard do not control the employment contract for the Engineering Auditor (for the projects), but remain the only entities which may appoint or change the approved Engineering Auditors.

-6.- On the Engineering Auditor's approval to become a Project Integrator, Landowner, Carbon Solution Implementer, or a Seller, under the DEV Carbon Standard.
-The Engineering Auditor is the sole entity that can approve other key stakeholders for offset creation.
-The Engineering Auditor audits the data systems of the key actors under the INCOSE (Systems Engineering) and IEEE (Electric & Electronic Engineering) standards and best practices.
-The Auditor may audit any stakeholder of the carbon offset creation process at any time, including the Certifiers.
-Should any data system (from the Project Integrators, the Solution Implementers, the Certifiers or the Data Providers) fail for any reason, and data flow to a Certifier's Open Data Platform stops, the Engineering Auditor will evaluate the failing data system and issue a warning to the system's owner and the relevant Certifier: this protocol guarantees that the offset Client never receives unsubstantiated offsets or inflated sequestration figures.
+To allow for further impartiality, The Stewards of the Standard do not control the employment contract for the Engineering Auditor (for the projects), but remain the only entities which may appoint or change the approved Engineering Auditors. - 6.- On the Engineering Auditors' approval to become a Project Integrator under the DEV Carbon Standard.
+The Engineering Auditors are the entities that can approve Project Integrators.
+The Engineering Auditor audits the data systems of the carbon solutions under the INCOSE (Systems Engineering) and IEEE (Electric & Electronic Engineering) standards and best practices.
+Should any data system fail for any reason, and data flow to a Certifier's Open Data Platform stops, the Engineering Auditor will evaluate the failing data system and issue a warning to the system's owner and the relevant Certifier: this protocol guarantees that the offset Client never receives unsubstantiated offsets or inflated sequestration figures.